Simaom23/HelBrain/README.md

 #### Features:
 Advisers:
-- See their own ratings
+- Register their contact information
-- Send notes to those that are searching for advice

 Those searching for advice:
 - Search for helpers:
+  - Name
-  - See their ratings
+  - Specialty
   - Contact information
-- See notes received from helpers
-- Write their own notes
+- Write their own notes to see later

 #### Design Choices: